 Real-time insight into customer data

 Often with the manual processing of invoices the information in the customer profile is not up to date.
-For example, the credit manager receives notification that an invoice has not been paid, but in fact the customer has paid it already.
+For example, a credit manager receives notification that an invoice has not been paid, when the customer has in fact the customer has already paid.
 Matching did not take place in time and so the customer wrongly receives a reminder.
 Automation reduces the time between receipt of a payment and its registration.
 In addition, software can link up with existing systems.
 This makes it possible to integrate with different data and always have a clear overview throughout the organisation about which customers still need to be approached and which have kindly paid their invoices.
 Real-time insight into customer data makes it far clearer for both the credit manager and the customer.

 Having a good overview of which customers’ invoices are still outstanding makes it easier to be sure that expenditure and income match.
 It also provides an accurate overview of the amounts that still need to be collected.
 As a result invoices are sent out quicker and thus you can start collecting payments faster.

 Reduces operational costs